 - Sprint: Lumen Toolbar, Eureka Offers, Messaging Plus, Scout GPS Navigation & Traffic, Sprint Money Express , Sprint Music Plus, Sprint TV & Movies, Sprint Worldwide, etc.

 But don’t let this be a factor in putting you off buying using a contract.
-Using this guide you can actually disable all the bloatware applications that comes preinstalled with the device.
+Using this guide you can actually disable all the bloatware applications that come preinstalled on the device.
 Disabling the bloatware simply means that those applications will no longer be visible in your app drawer and it won’t eat up any extra RAM or processor.

 Firstly you will need to prepare a few things before starting the process: